eosphoros-ai/DB-GPT/README.md

 Overall, it appears to be a sophisticated and innovative tool for working with databases.
 If you have any specific questions about how to use or implement DB-GPT in your work, please let me know and I'll do my best to assist you.

-Run on an RTX 4090 GPU (not sped up!)
+Run on an RTX 4090 GPU (The origin mov not sped up!, [地址](https://github.com/csunny/DB-GPT/blob/dev/asserts/演示.mov))
 - 运行演示
 ![运行演示](https://github.com/csunny/DB-GPT/blob/dev/asserts/演示.gif)